Central Body Components

 • reference distance (equatorial radius of the Earth) = 6,378,137.0 m

-This model is the recommended gravity model of the WGS84 definition document: NIMA TR8350.2, Third Edition, 4 July 1997.
+This model is the recommended gravity model of the WGS84 definition document NIMA TR8350.2, Third Edition, 4 July 1997.

-EGM2008 Earth Gravity Model 2008, an updated version of the EGM96 model.
+EGM2008 Earth Gravity Model 2008 is an updated version of the EGM96 model.

-• an earth model, with primary parameters defining the shape of an Earth ellipsoid
+• an earth model with primary parameters defining the shape of an Earth ellipsoid

 • secondary parameters defining a detailed gravity model of the Earth